Leading Pictures ofA Lover of Venice

 to reproduce her lineaments on the mirror of the mind."
 Horatio Brown, "In

-only sensible to walk in Venice; nowhere else will the walker be
+walk in Venice; nowhere else will the walker be

 so well rewarded, and the streets hard though their surfaces appear,